-Implementation The rule's effective date is April 1, 2017 with a compliance date of April 2020.
-The FDIC may accelerate the implementation date for an individual institution under certain conditions (e.g., undercapitalized, excessive risk, liquidity stress) and in consultation with the institution's banking agency.
-Relief from Compliance A covered institution may apply for exemption if it demonstrates that it does not take deposits from any account holder tha would exceed the standard maximum deposit insurance amount.
+Alternative recordkeeping requirements For accounts whereby the covered institution does not maintain the information needed to meet the general requirements (e.g., brokered accounts, deposits in trusts), the minimum information includes: Unique identifier of account holder.
+Pending reason code as specified by FDIC.
+For revocable/irrevocable trusts for which the covered institution does not maintain the information to calculate insurance coverage, the minimum information includes: Unique identifier of account holder.
+Unique identifier of grantor if account has transactional features.
+Pending reason code as specified by FDIC.
+Implementa- tion The compliance date is three years after the effective date of the rule (FDIC anticipates effective date of April 1, 2017, which sets the compliance date at April 1, 2020).
+Provision for applying for an extension exists, and the FDIC may potentially grant an extension that is conditional or time-based.
+The FDIC may accelerate the implementation date for an individual institution under cer- tain conditions (e.g., undercapitalized, excessive risk, liquidity stress) and in consultation with the institution's banking agency.
+Relief From Compliance A covered institution may apply for exemption if it demonstrates that it does not take deposits from any account holder that would exceed the standard maximum deposit insurance amount.
 Covered institutions may request exceptions from any specific aspect of the requirements if it can demonstrate circumstances that "make it impracticable or overly burdensome" to meet the requirements.
 Covered institutions may apply for release from compliance if it has fewer than 2 million deposit accounts for three consecutive quarters after becoming a covered institution.
-Communication with the FDIC Within 10 business days of the effective date (or becoming a covered institution), a covered institution must notify the FDIC of the person responsible for implementing the required capabilities.
-Compliance Certification must be submitted to the FDIC on or before the compliance date and annually thereafter: • Certification must confirm implementation and testing for the preceding calendar year and be signed by the CEO or COO The deposit insurance coverage report must contain the information and statistics specified by the FDIC.
+Communica- tion With FDIC Within 10 business days of the effective date (or becoming a covered institution), a covered institution must notify the FDIC of the person responsible for implementing the required capabilities.
+Compliance Certification must be submitted to the FDIC on or before the compliance date and annually thereafter: • Certification must confirm implementation and testing for the preceding calendar year and be signed by the CEO or COO. • The deposit insurance coverage report must contain the information and statistics specified by the FDIC.
 FDIC testing of compliance will begin within a quarter of the initial compliance date and occur no more frequently than a three-year cycle thereafter.
-Ownership Right and Capacity Codes Specific codes have been defined by the FDIC and must be applied correctly to each customer and account combination.
-Output Files Covered institutions must have the capability to prepare and maintain four files, each with a specific data format: Customer file Account file Account participant file Pending file The unique customer identifier is paramount as it serves as the link across the four files.
+Ownership Right and Capacity Codes Specific codes have been defined by the FDIC and must be followed.
+Output Files Covered institutions must have the capability to prepare and maintain four files, each with a specific data format: Customer file Account file Account participant file Pending file sandeep.vishnu@capco.com